Set Foot Where

 Chisik Island is home to the largest seabird colony in the Cook Inlet.
 Migratory and resident nesting birds come to the rocky cliffs to raise and feed their young.
 Over 180 species have been viewed in the Lake Clark area, species like puffins, murres, pigeon guillemots, sea ducks, sandpipers, trumpeter swans, surf scoters, raptors and hawks, and of course, golden and bald eagles, a staple expectation for any Alaskan bird watching experience.

-Lake Clark National Park and the Cook Inlet is an angler’s promised-land, employing families for generations and being a staple in Alaska’s fishing industry.
+Lake Clark National Park and the Cook Inlet is a fisherman’s promised-land, employing families for generations and being a staple in Alaska’s fishing industry.
 Keystone species like sockeye salmon, arctic grayling, and halibut can be found in the inlet and in lakes and rivers throughout the park.